Bipolab-eu/QT-Barcelona/README.md

 If you don't have the Symfony binary installed, run `php -S localhost:8000 -t public/` to use the built-in PHP web server or [configure a web server][3] like Nginx or Apache to run the application.

+To create the admin you must do it manually in your database.
+It must have 'ROLE_ADMIN' role in order to work.

 Tests
 -----